tomblanchard/boilerplate/README.md

 `$custom-grid-widths`:

-The boilerplate comes with loads of grid widths already defined in `framework/generic/_grid-width-builder.scss`, these widths are fractions going from `one-whole` to `eleven-twelfths`, all in all they cover wholes, halves, thirds, quarters, fifths, sixths, sevenths, eighths, ninths, tenths, elevenths and twelfths.
+The boilerplate comes with loads of grid widths already defined in `framework/generic/_grid-width-builder.scss`, these widths are fractions going from `one-whole` to `eleven-twelfths`, all-in-all they cover wholes, halves, thirds, quarters, fifths, sixths, sevenths, eighths, ninths, tenths, elevenths and twelfths.
 So if you want to add custom grid widths, you use this variable like so:

 ```scss
 $custom-grid-widths: (